 The two sides of course met a short while back at GGL in the Carthiumleaguecupthingywotsit.
-Matt Gray’s last minute penalty rather satisfyingly (and amusingly) settling a fairly evenly matched clash.
-But that win had been a rare moment of pleasure in a season promising to be a tough slog to the finish.
-But, we’ve done ourselves a bit of a favour winning our last 2 games and we go into the first serious meeting with the Bobbins just 2 points behind them.
+With Matt Gray’s last minute penalty rather satisfyingly (and amusingly) settling a fairly evenly matched clash, but that win had been a rare moment of pleasure in a season promising to be a tough slog to the finish.
+But, we’ve done ourselves a bit of a favour winning our last 2 games and we go into the first serious meeting with the Bobbins just 2 points behind them in the table.

-I take the short stroll up Bobbinsville High Street to the agreed meeting place of the Windsor Castle pub.
-I arrive 10 minutes early and I’m the first here for a change.
-The pub isn’t open yet and I decide to head for some cash at the petrol station up the road.
+I take the short stroll up Bobbinsville High Street to the agreed meeting place of the Windsor Castle pub and arriving 10 minutes early and I’m the first here for a change.
+The pub sadly isn’t open yet and I decide to head for some cash at the petrol station up the road.
 Coming the other way are Millsy & Gareth.
-Checking my watch I inform them that the pub should be open by now gents.
-Get the drinks in!
+Checking my watch I inform them that the pub should be open by now.
+Get the drinks in gents!

 Slowly but surely, the rest of the reprobates roll in over the next half hour, along with a couple of interested AFC Wimbledon fans with nowt better to do as they’re away to Dorking the following day and fancied seeing what the Non-League equivalent of the Old Firm is line.
 Hope we put on a good show for the neutrals!
 After the usual pre-match lubrication and post-Xmas catch up, it’s time to pinch our noses, ignore the smell and head down to the wonderfully rustic (or should that be rusty?)
-Colston Avenue, home of our great rivals.
+Colston Avenue, the home of our great rivals.

 There’s a fair few people already in attendance when we enter the turnstiles.
 Looks like a good crowd should be cheering on the U’s today.
-‘Cos we all know the Bobbins, despite their claims, are always seriously outnumbered in these fixtures.
-JR has made a couple of changes to the line up from our clash with Dorchester.
-Defender Kevin Hemsley, signed on loan from Crawley the day before goes straight into the defence, presumably to cover for the injured Quinton.
+Because anyone with half a brain knows the Bobbins, despite their claims to the contrary, are always seriously outnumbered in these fixtures.
+JR has made a couple of changes to the line up from our clash with Dorchester as defender Kevin Hemsley, signed on loan from Crawley the day before goes straight into the defence, presumably to cover for the injured Quinton.
 The more surprising selection though is that of Scott Corbett returning to the centre of midfield.
 Having not played since October, we’re a little worried he might not be at his sharpest today.
 Still, we can only wait and see!

 The opening exchanges are fairly even, with he first few minutes passing uneventfully.
 But it’s after 6 minutes that the first opportunity arises.
 The home side win a corner and it’s put in from our left.
 A strong header is nodded in on target, but Lewis is there to hook it off the line at the near post.
-Our response comes after around 10 minutes.
+Close!
+Our response comes a couple of minutes later.
 A Gray ball in from the right finds Watkins.
 He can’t get a shot off, but the ball runs to Joff & his hooked shot brings a reaction save from the portly Searle in the Bobbins goal.
 Another moment follows shortly after, with a free-kick swung in from the left.
-As the crowd of players jump, a white clad arm definitely comes out highest and deflects the ball over everyone else & out for a throw on the far side.
+As the crowd of players jump, a white clad arm definitely comes out highest of all and deflects the ball over everyone else & out for a throw on the far side.
 Naturally, the Lino & ref see nothing despite the loud howls for handball from our end.

 Another period passes without anything to get too excited about, then in the 37th minute, the home side win a free-kick.
 The irritating imp, Saunders swings the dead ball from the left into the box, where one time U, Gary Elliot gets his head to it and flicks a header beyond Wilson and into the far corner.
 Ooops!